idameitil/sdpl-utilizing-gts/README.md

 On the HPC, run `sh /work3/idamei/wzy/ssn-clusterings/[timestamp]/submit.sh`.

-When all jobs are finished (check with bstat), run locally: `sh /work3/idamei/wzy/ssn-clusterings/[timestamp]/submit2.sh`
+When all jobs are finished (check with bstat), run locally: `sh src/ssn-clustering/cluster2.sh [timestamp]`

 Push changes.